New · Self-Serve Not ready for a fractional COO? Build the system yourself.The SOP Suite is live →

 I was trained to find what's broken.

 It was the best training a future operator could ask for.
 But the frustrating part of audit was always the same: I could only diagnose.
-Find the gap, write the report, send it up the chain, walk away.
-The fix was somebody else's problem.
-Six months later I'd come back and — most of the time — nothing had changed.
+Find the gap, write the audit report, send it to the audit committee, walk away to the next engagement.
+The report was the job.
+Telling them how to solve it was inside the report.
+Actually solving it was somebody else's job.And most of the time, nothing had changed.

 CHAPTER 02 · 2015–2019